systemd/systemd/docs/PORTABILITY_AND_STABILITY.md

 This is not an attempt to comprehensively list all users of these APIs.
 We are just listing the most obvious/prominent ones which come to our mind.

 Of course, one last thing I can't make myself not ask you before we finish here, and before you start reimplementing these APIs in your distribution: are you sure it's time well spent if you work on reimplementing all this code instead of just spending it on adopting systemd on your distro as well?

+## Independent operation of systemd programs

+Some programs in the systemd suite are indended to operate independently of the running init process (or even without an init process, for example when creating system installation chroots).
+They can be safely called on systems with a different init process or for example in package installation scriptlets.

+The following programs currently and in the future will support operation without communicating with the `systemd` process:
+`systemd-escape`,
+`systemd-id128`,
+`systemd-path`,
+`systemd-tmpfiles`,
+`systemd-sysctl`,
+`systemd-sysusers`.

+Many other programs support operation without the system manager except when the specific functionality requires such communication.
+For example `journalctl` operates almost independently, but will query the boot id when `--boot` option is used. `systemd-journal-remote`, `systemd-journal-upload`, `systemd-journal-gatewayd`, `coredumpctl`, `busctl`, `systemctl --root` also fall into this category.